-Second, the coverage frequency of "M" is approximately equal to one in all scenarios whereas our methods "T", "DM" and "DM.step" tend to have coverage frequency closer to the nominal level.
+"T", "DM" and "DM.step" tend to have coverage frequency closer to the nominal level.
 In consequence, our methods tend to lead to confidence sets for the 2-best populations that are not larger than those of "M" and substantially smaller in most scenarios.
-For instance, the top row of graphs in Figure 24 shows that the confidence sets of "M" may be up to about 50% larger than those of our proposed methods.
+For instance, the top row of graphs in Figure 17 shows that the confidence sets of "M" may be up to about 50% larger than those of our proposed methods.
 The method "T" generally produces even smaller confidence sets than the projection methods "DM" and "DM.step", but the gains are modest.
 Similarly, the stepwise improvements ("DM.step") help shorten the confidence sets relative to "DM", but the gains are modest.
 Overall, the three methods "DM", "DM.step", and "T" perform similarly well.

-Third, as in the case of inference on a single rank and on all ranks, comparing the top and the bottom rows of Figure 24 shows that as the first three populations' means become better separated from the others (δ_2 decreases or δ_1 increases).
+Third, as in the case of inference on a single rank and on all ranks, comparing the top and the bottom rows of Figure 17 shows that as the first three populations' means become better separated from the others (δ_2 decreases or δ_1 increases).
 The lengths of the confidence sets shrink because it is easier to recover the populations with rank less than or equal to two (exactly those first three populations).